akaAgar/briefing-room-for-dcs/Include/Markdown/Manuals/Custom_Configs.md

 # Custom Configs
 __Last Edited: 11/01/2022__

 Briefing Room (BR) allows you to create custom configs.
-For now (Jan 2022) this is limited to Aircraft Payloads, Liveries & Coalitions.
+For now (June 2022) this is limited to Aircraft Payloads, Liveries, Operators,  OperatorLiveries & Coalitions.

 The folder structure follows the same as in `Database` in the way that you should put your configs in the same relative place.